-If you want to grow your online profile and influence, it requires an investment of both time and technology.
-The former I can’t help you with but on the latter, there are my recommendations below.
+If you want to grow your online profile, it requires an investment of both time and technology.
+The former I can’t help you with but on the latter, my recommendations are below.
 Some of which include affiliate links in them.

 I’ve used around eight different hosts over the years.
 The best one I’ve used so far and continue to use to this day is SiteGround.